 On March 1, 2006, the Company entered into a \$435,000 senior secured credit facility consisting of a \$360,000 Term Loan B and a \$75,000 revolving credit facility with Morgan Stanley & Co.
 Inc. (see Notes 6 and 7).
-To facilitate Of Market 1, 2004, the Company elected into a 353,000 section secured creat laterily consisting to a 353,000 return laterily company on February 17, 2006.
-In addition, Century California Subsidiary, to laterila studies a subsidiary, the Parent formed Century Theatres Holdings, LLC ("Holdings") as a single-member California limited liability company on February 17, 2006.
-In addition, Century California Subsidiary, California Subsidiary, California Subsidiary, California to purchase all outstanding shares of Century Theatres, Inc. common stock from the Parent for \$234,177.
-On the day of the financing, Century California was merged into the Company and the Company assumed all outstanding obligations under certain facility.
+To facilitate this financing, the Parent formed Century Theatres Holdings, LLC ("Holdings") as a single-member California limited liability company on February 17, 2006.
+In addition, Century California Subsidiary, Inc. ("Century California") was created as a wholly owned subsidiary of Holdings for the sole purpose of entering into the credit facility with Morgan Stanley.
+A portion of the proceeds of the \$360,000 Term Loan B was used by Century California to purchase all outstanding shares of Century Theatres, Inc. common stock from the Parent for \$234,177.
+On the day of the financing, Century California was merged into the Company and the Company assumed all outstanding obligations under the credit facility.
 The purchase of Century Theatres, Inc. shares from the Parent has been treated as a distribution to the Parent.
 Furthermore, since the purchase transaction took place between entities under common control the transaction has been accounted for on a historical cost basis.